leksiq/contest-compiler/README.md

     variable-definition         ::=     variable-name ('[' array-length? ']')?
     array-length                ::=     variable-name | number

-`'*'` at the beginning of script means that there are multiple test at one submission run, as the number of test itself does not matter the `'*'` is all one needs to support that case.
+`'*'` at the beginning of script means that there are multiple test at each submission run, as the number of test itself does not matter the `'*'` is all one needs to support that case.
 Futher one codes as if there is only test at submission run.
-`new-line` literal means an expected end of line of input.
+`'?'` at the beginning of script means that there is a single test at one submission run, but multiple ones at a local testing.
+The production source will be generated for single test.
 `type` means type of variable, `'i'`, `'l'`, `'d'`, `'s'` stand for `int`, `long`, `double` and `java.lang.String` respectively. if the variable is an array its definition should end with `'['`, optional `length` and `']'`, if the `length` is present the variable will take exactly `length` elements from iunput, otherwise the variable will take all elements till the end of line.
 So, one should not use `length` in the case the array implied to take all the line.
 `java.lang.String` variable takes all chars till the end of line, `java.lang.String` *array* variable takes substrings split with spaces at the rule described before.
 Space chars may present between any terms.